google/pageloader/anatomy.md

 ```

 The above is **not** recommended since it returns a `null` value when
-the method signature expects a `ShoppingListItemPO` that may not
+the method signature expects a `ShoppingListItemPO`.
-exist.

 This means the user must do a null check in their test while also
 doing an existence check: